kubernetes/kubernetes/docs/proposals/federation.md

-    being only "one thing to manage", however in practise each of the underlying availability zones (and possibly cloud providers) has it's own capacity, pricing, hardware platforms, and possibly bureaucratic boudaries (e.g. "our EMEA IT department manages those European clusters").
+    being only "one thing to manage", however in practise each of the underlying availability zones (and possibly cloud providers) has it's own capacity, pricing, hardware platforms, and possibly bureaucratic boundaries (e.g. "our EMEA IT department manages those European clusters").
 So explicitly allowing for (but not mandating) completely independent administration of each
     underlying Kubernetes cluster, and the Federation system itself,